 - Students without the proper background may be admitted provisionally, but will be required to satisfactorily complete missing foundational courses as specified above before taking graduate courses.
 This foundational coursework will not count towards the necessary graduate credits.

 - The GRE examination is not required for admission, but is recommended.

 - Official transcripts of prior academic work.

 - Two letters of recommendation, at least one of which should be from a reference who can comment meaningfully on your prior academic performance.

 - A personal statement of at most 500 words that explains why you are applying to the MSCS program and provides any other information you wish the Admissions Committee to have.

 - A resume or curriculum vitae.

-- For international students who do not waive language testing, either TOEFL, IELTS, or Duolingo scores no more than one year old.
+- For international students who do not waive language testing, TOEFL, IELTS, or Duolingo scores no more than one year old.
 Note: Please use the contact information in the left sidebar if the COVID-19 situation prevents you from taking language exams.